 The simple savings functions of Plum are free.
 And if that’s all you need it for, then fine.

-If you decide to start investing, you need to upgrade to a paid account, which starts from £2.99 per month.
+If you decide to start investing, you must upgrade to a paid account, starting from £2.99 per month.
+The more you pay, the lower your management fees are and the higher interest rate you’ll receive for your cash.

 Moneybox charges a simple £1 per month for any investment account.
 Unlike Plum, no pockets are available, and any money saved in Moneybox will automatically go into a nominated investment account.

-It’s important to note that if you invest, there are also platform and fund providers fees to pay.
+It’s important to note that if you invest, there are also platform and fund provider fees to pay.
 You will need to check the charges for any accounts you open.

 Winner – Moneybox